FelixOnline/v2/content/articles/2014-2-21-eating-disorder-awareness-week-2014--its-time-to-speak-out.md

 subtitle: >
   Numbers.
 To the average Imperial student, they are part of everyday academia, to others they are enthralling and engaging, but for some of us they represent a punitive regime by which we live.
 date: "2014-02-21 03:29:01 +0000"

 # Attributes from Felix Online V1
 id: "4430"
 old_path: /comment/4430/eating-disorder-awareness-week-2014--its-time-to-speak-out
 aliases:
  - /comment/4430/eating-disorder-awareness-week-2014--its-time-to-speak-out
+imported: true
+comments:
+ - Im so proud of you Lots of love

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true